Subscribe to our newsletter for FREE pet updates

 • The condition often begins as a displacement or coping behavior in cats experiencing chronic stress

-• Since excessive grooming is seen in certain feline medical conditions and also may have environmental causes, those must be ruled out before a diagnosis of psychogenic alopecia can be made
+• Since excessive grooming is seen in certain feline medical conditions and also have environmental causes, those must be ruled out before a diagnosis of psychogenic alopecia is made

 • Treatment for compulsive grooming is focused on stress reduction and environmental enrichment; with patience and appropriate care, most cats with the condition will overcome it